uZimbra/nlw-01/README.md

 ### Back-end

-We gonna setup the back-end by initializing database.
+We gonna set up the back-end by initializing the database.

 To do it you need to type this into your command line: